benc-uk/chatr/readme.md

 There are four HTTP functions all served from the default `/api/` path

 - `eventHandler` - Webhook receiver for "upstream" events sent from Azure Web PubSub service, contains the majority of application logic.
-Not called by the client.
+Not called directly by the client, only Azure WebPub Sub.
 - `getToken` - Called by the client to get an access token and URL to connect via WebSockets to the Azure Web PubSub service.
 Must be called with userId in the URL query, e.g. GET `/api/getToken?userId={user}`
 - `getUsers` - Returns a list of signed in users, note the route for this function is `/api/users`
 - `getChats` - Returns a list of active group chats, note the route for this function is `/api/chats`